Nerdman4U/llm/README.md

 Wrapper classes for Hugging Face Transformers LLM models.

 NOTE: Package has a dependency of not-yet published package!
 To make it work without, must remove InitializationParams and just read arguments without it.
-Also for logger need to remove utils.logger.

 ## How to use